tgen/jetstream/README.md

 # Jetstream

-Jetstream is a pipeline development framework written as a pure Python package and command line utility.
+Jetstream is a pipeline development framework written as a pure Python package and command-line utility.
 It supports complex workflows modeled as directed- acyclic graphs (DAGs), and execution on batch schedulers (Slurm).

-Jetstream supports a variety of use cases to fit your individual needs:

-- Run simple workflows like scripts for jobs that require just a few options

-- Create projects that keep track of logs, configuration, and progress

-- Or, design pipelines to solve complex problems with: customizable configuration files, check-pointing, and version control.

 # Table of contents

 # Usage